krishna-bahadur/Dot-Net-MAUI/README.md

 # Movieinfo

 **Movieinfo** is a .NET 8 MAUI application designed to provide a seamless experience for movie enthusiasts.
-This app was develop for testing and learning purpose.
 It displays information about movies including those that are now playing, popular, upcoming, top-rated, and more.
 Users can also search for movies and view detailed information about them, including trailers.

 ## Features